ludcila/CHT-preCICE/documentation/user/4-what-works.md

 - Robin-Robin (RR): the preferred option, superior in stability and convergence.
 - Dirichlet-Neumann (DN): Fluid Dirichlet - Solid Neumann (FDSN) worked well in the flat plate validation case.
 For the rest of the document, DN actually refers to FDSN.
-    - If the simulation becomes unstable, try with a smaller step size (??)

 ## preCICE setup